 Lashkar linked Bengal woman was trying to honey trap soldiers

-New Delhi, June 13: The lady arrested by the National Investigating Agency for her alleged links with the Lashkar-e-Tayiba had used the dark web to try and honey trap Indian soldiers.
+New Delhi, June 13: The lady arrested by the National Investigating Agency (NIA) for her alleged links with the Lashkar-e-Tayiba had used the dark web to try and honey trap Indian soldiers.

 It may be recalled that the West Bengal police had arrested Tania Parvin (22) in March.
 The case was handed over to the NIA and the agency took her into custody.

 NIA officials said that she was using a WhatsApp number of Pakistan.
-She was also part of several groups and had many accounts on the social media sites.
+She was also part of several groups and had many accounts on social media sites.

 Operation Desert Chase: How MI busted a Pakistan based honey trap case